Working in the US

 It is common for US residents to find jobs through networking with friends, colleagues and other industry contacts.
 It's also common practice to make speculative applications in search of opportunities that have not been advertised.

-International job vacancies can also be found on TARGETjobs' international vacancies page.
+International job vacancies can also be found on targetjobs' "All graduate jobs" page.

 Newspapers with vacancies